2016 24 Hours of Daytona: Entry list

 Two full-time IMSA SCC drivers drove a car, joined by one NAEC racer and one or two extra drivers.
 These additional participants were recruited from a variety of racing categories, including the FIA World Endurance Championship (such as Marcel Fässler for Corvette and Richie Stanaway for Aston Martin), the IndyCar Series (such as Ryan Hunter-Reay for VFR and Scott Dixon for CGR), and the Deutsche Tourenwagen Masters (such as Augusto Farfus and Bruno Spengler for Team RLL) among others.
 Some drivers competed at Daytona on a one-off basis in 2016 such as: European Formula Three Championship racers Lance Stroll and Felix Rosenqvist, V8 Supercars driver Shane van Gisbergen, and A. J. Allmendinger, Brendan Gaughan, Jamie McMurray, Justin Marks, and Kyle Larson from NASCAR.
-Jonathan Adam won the 2016 Sunoco Whelen Challenge with the 2015 British GT3 title, earning him a seat with AER.
+Jonathan Adam won the 2016 Sunoco Whelen Challenge with the 2015 British GT3 title, earning him a seat with AXR.
 Four women entered the race: Ashley Freiberg, Katherine Legge, Christina Nielsen, and Sabine Schmitz.

 Testing

 There were fifty-four entries involved in three days of testing divided into seven sessions held at the circuit from January 8 to 10.
 Risi missed the test session because it was constructing its 488 in Italy.
-Oswaldo Negri Jr. set the fastest time early on the first day with a 1-minute, 39.655 seconds lap in the No. 60 MSR Ligier.
+Oswaldo Negri Jr. set the fastest time early on the first day with a 1-minute, 39.655 seconds lap in the No. 60 MSR Ligier-Honda.
 His co-driver Olivier Pla improved to a 1-minute, 39.445-second lap in the second session.
-Pipo Derani lapped second-fastest in ESM's No. 2 Ligier and Sean Rayhall put the DeltaWing third.
+Pipo Derani lapped second-fastest in ESM's No. 2 Ligier-Honda and Sean Rayhall put the DeltaWing third.
 The fastest Daytona Prototype was Jordan Taylor's No. 10 WTR Corvette in fourth.
-Separate crashes by Stroll at turn five soon after he left the pit lane, and João Barbosa of AER at the Bus Stop chicane due to a possible broken rear suspension, led to stoppages on the first day.
+Separate crashes by Stroll at turn five soon after he left the pit lane, and João Barbosa of AXR at the Bus Stop chicane due to a possible broken rear suspension, led to stoppages on the first day.
 Colin Braun's No. 54 CORE Autosport Oreca led in PC with a 1-minute, 42.423 seconds lap.
 BMWs took the first two positions in GTLM with Lucas Luhr's No. 100 car setting a 1-minute, 45.088 seconds lap with Farfus' No. 25 entry second.
 Antonio García's No. 3 Corvette and Richard Westbrook's No. 66 Ford were third and fourth in class.
 A leak in an FIA-mandated fuel vent on Tommy Milner's No. 4 Corvette overheated when fuel hit it and caused the car's right-rear corner to catch fire.
 Raffaele Giammaria's No. 51 Spirit Ferrari led GTD from Jeroen Bleekemolen's No. 23 Riley Viper.